virtuocity/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - A variable declaration without initialization (let x;) implicitly initializes the variable to undefined.
 - Many methods, such as Array.prototype.find() and Map.prototype.get(), return undefined when no element is found.

+## An Expression
+an expression is a valid unit of code that resolves to a value.
+There are two types of expressions: those that have side effects (such as assigning values) and those that purely evaluate.

+## Control flow and error handling
+Falsy values
+The following values evaluate to false (also known as Falsy values):

++ false
++ undefined
++ null
++ 0
++ NaN
++ the empty string ("")
+All other values—including all objects—evaluate to true when passed to a conditional statement.